ehanahamed/ehdotfiles/hyprlandRice/README.md

  - `pipewire-pulse` - [audio & stuff](./src/audio.md)
  - `pulsemixer` - volume control tui
  - `pamixer` - needed for `ags` to work
+ - `sof-firmware` - needed for audio to work at all
+   - you might or might not need it depending on your hardware, search archwiki for more info
+   - if you see "dummy output" without this, try installing it or if that doesnt work either try installing the other firmware package, i forgor (search for "sof-firmware", "audio firmware", etc in archwiki)

 ### Extra stuff